 Quickly the question shifted to - how large of a window is practical to transport and install by hand.
 In the end, I believe we came pretty close - all without breaking any glass.

 All in all, we put in twelve windows - two casement (crank openers) and ten picture windows - which may seem like a lot for a cabin of this size, however the magnitude of the view dictated I put in as many as possible.
-The living room features three large picture windows that are approximately 5x6 feel.
+The living room features three large picture windows that are approximately 5x6 feet.
 The two horizontal windows above capture the view of Billy Mitchell from the 'kitchen.'